SinisterSpatula/RetroflagGpiGuides/pcsxrearmed.md

 # PCSX-Rearmed Crash fix

 > PCSX-Rearmed causes a crash for some (but not all) pi zero's.
 You can manually set the video resolution to 320x240 to fix this.
+And maybe even possibly boost the performance some also, from having it be in a lower resolution.

 * Please try using the stock/standard PCSX-rearmed install, and apply the change as suggested in this reddit comment: